dotnet/docs/docs/fundamentals/runtime-libraries/system-runtime-interopservices-safehandle.md

 [!INCLUDE [context](includes/context.md)]

-The <xref:System.Runtime.InteropServices.SafeHandle> class provides critical finalization of handle resources, preventing handles from being reclaimed prematurely by garbage collection and from being recycled by Windows to reference unintended unmanaged objects.
+The <xref:System.Runtime.InteropServices.SafeHandle> class provides critical finalization of handle resources, preventing handles from being reclaimed prematurely by garbage collection and from being recycled by the operating system to reference unintended unmanaged objects.

 ## Why SafeHandle?